 "Blessed are we beloved if we keep the commandments of God in the harmony of love, that so through love, our sins may be forgiven us."

-The idea of "maintaining" salvation through good works risks creating a works-based system contrary to the gospel's message of grace.
+The idea of "maintaining" salvation through good works creates a works-based system contrary to the gospel's message of grace.
 While Clement and other patristic authors may stress the importance of obedience, such exhortations align with sanctification—the outworking of faith—not the maintenance of justification before God.
 The Apostle Paul’s admonitions to "work out your salvation with fear and trembling" (Philippians 2:12) emphasize this same dynamic while affirming in the next verse that it is God who works in believers.

 - Contradictory Assertions in Catholic Interpretation: